bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## Baseline Models

+The dataset we are working with is L2 order book information from BitMex.
+This includes the orders at different price levels.
+I streamed data for around 24 hours, and data was collected very 30 seconds, amounting to 2500 rows, with 18 features columns after feature engineering.

 First, I built some **univariate** baseline models using ARIMA and Exponential Smoothing.
 * We used double exponential smoothing to capture trend movements, triple xponential smoothing for taking into account seasonality, and an ARIMA model (Autoregressive Integrated Moving Average)
   * Alpha in exponential smoothing models indicate to us how much we want to smooth the data.
 Higher alphas indicate we want to more heavily weight recent points.